-Value has been defined as:
+Value can be defined as:

 - “The importance that stakeholders (funding institutions, politicians, the public, users, staff) attach to libraries and which is related to the perception of actual or potential benefit (3.75).

 It can include utility or usefulness, is determined by the service user and is difficult to disentangle from quality.
 (Urquhart, 2015).

-So it is often used in conjunction (or even interchangeably) with impact – but impact is a part of value, as is user satisfaction and service quality and assessment of monetary value.
+Value is often used in conjunction (or even interchangeably) with impact.
+However impact is a part of value, as is user satisfaction and service quality and assessment of monetary value.

 One of the simplest ways to think about value is the 3 approaches outlined by Bawden et al, 2009: